enyeartc/Spice_Sales/README.md

 # Spice Sales
 This project  analyzed the sales orders created for a retailer with several specialty spice stores.
 This store offers hundreds of spices, seasonings, and other specialty food products at over 20 locations nationwide and online through their website.
 This will involve looking at 6 years worth of Sales Order data, list of products, and a database of recipies.
-The model will used NMP for its model although PCA and others were considered.
+The model will used Non-negative matrix factorization (NMF) for its model although PCA and others were considered.

 ## Product Analysis